White Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Chris Bassitt (8-5) for his 18th start of the season.
+- Jose Berrios (8-6) will take to the mound for the Blue Jays and make his 18th start of the season.

-- In 17 starts this season, he's earned a quality start in 11 of them.
+- In 17 starts this season, he's earned a quality start in nine of them.

-- Bassitt will look to finish five or more innings for the third start in a row.
+- Berrios has pitched five or more innings in two straight games and will look to extend that streak.

-- He has six appearances with no earned runs allowed in 17 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent